Barracoda130/Documentation/C/GDB/Basic Commands.md

 ## Commands
 `break 52` - break at line 52
-`display variableName` - Tracks the contents of a variable `run` - runs the program from beginning
+`display variableName` - Tracks the contents of a variable `undisplay variableName` - Removes tracking for that variable `run` - runs the program from beginning
 `next` - steps to next line
 `quit` - quit debugger